MartinCerny-awin/pseudolocale/Readme.md

 Default is `0`.

-    pseudolocale.str('This is going to be pseudolocalized %token%.', { extend: 0.3 }) // 30%
+    pseudolocale('This is going to be pseudolocalized %token%.', { extend: 0.3 }) // 30%
     // [!!Ȃ ťēšť ŝťŕĩŉğ ŵĩťħ â %token%.        !!]